loyiv/ITP/README.md

 ### 🧠 POIMDP-Style Reasoning with Imagination

-ITP treats decision making as reasoning with both:
-- the current observable state (text observation), and
-- an imagined multi-step future trajectory produced by the world model.
+ITP treats decision making as reasoning with both the current observable state, and an imagined multi-step future trajectory produced by the world model.

-At each step, the agent can invoke the world model to simulate several steps ahead (a “mental sandbox”), then use that foresight to refine the final action choice.
+At each step, the agent can invoke the world model to simulate several steps ahead, then use that foresight to reflect on the progress, risks, and constraints, and finally output the action.

-### 🧩 Two Instantiations: ITP_I and ITP_R
+### 🧩 Two Instantiations: ITP-I and ITP-R

-#### 🔍 ITP_I (Training-free, In-Imagination Learning)
+#### 🔍 ITP-I (In-Imagination Learning, Training-free)

-ITP_I enhances an LLM agent *at inference time* without parameter updates.
+ITP-I enhances an LLM agent *at inference time* without parameter updates.
 The agent follows a three-stage **Imagine-then-Plan** procedure at each step:

-1) **Adaptive horizon selection**: decide how many steps to look ahead (K) based on the task and current situation.
+1) **Adaptive horizon selection**: decide how many steps to look ahead (*K*) based on the task and current situation.
-2) **World-model imagination**: roll out K steps to obtain a foresight trajectory.
+2) **World-model imagination**: roll out *K* steps to obtain a foresight trajectory.
 3) **Reflect-then-act**: reflect on the foresight (progress, risks, constraints) and then output the real action.

-#### 🧪 ITP_R (Reinforcement-trained, Adaptive Lookahead Learning)
+#### 🧪 ITP-R (Reinforcement-trained, Adaptive Lookahead Learning)

-ITP_R learns *when* and *how long* to imagine by adding a lightweight **K-head predictor** on top of the backbone LLM and training it with a three-stage pipeline:
+ITP-R learns *when* and *how long* to imagine by adding a lightweight **K-head predictor** on top of the backbone LLM and training it with a three-stage pipeline:

-1) **Pseudo-labeling horizons**: derive training targets for K by selecting the most helpful lookahead depth under a cost trade-off.
+1) **Pseudo-labeling horizons**: derive training targets for *K* by selecting the most helpful lookahead depth under a cost trade-off.
-2) **Warm-up training**: jointly train the action policy (imitation) and the K-head (classification/regression).
+2) **Warm-up training**: jointly train the action policy (imitation) and the *K*-head predictor.
-3) **Online A2C optimization**: optimize the action policy + K-head + value head online with actor–critic training while the world model is frozen.
+3) **Online A2C optimization**: optimize the action policy + *K*-head predictor + value head online with actor–critic training while the world model is frozen.

 ---